amirrh6/dddd_trainer_en/README.md

 `python app.py create {project_name} --single`

-project_name is the project name, try not to name it with special symbols.
+project_name is the project name, try not to name it with special symbols

 - ### 4.
 Prepare data